 Scott Morrison, Vice President, is a wetland and soil scientist.
 Formerly he was a park ranger working in several Massachusetts State Parks.
 His interests include environmental education and land preservation.
 In his free time he enjoys hiking, kayaking, and skiing.

-Paul McManus has managed to turn a life-long love of the outdoors into a career as a wetland scientist.
-In addition to working with White Oak, he is active in the International Society of Wetland Scientists, serving as the New England Chapter President.
-He lives in Holden with his wife Margaret and two middle school children.
-The McManus family spends as much time as possible on the snow, in the woods, and messing around in boats.
+Paul McManus, Treasurer, has managed to turn a life-long love of the outdoors into a career as an ecologist and wetland scientist.
+In addition to working with White Oak, he is active in the International Society of Wetland Scientists, and has served as the New England Chapter President.
+He lives in Holden with his wife Margaret.
+The McManus family and dog Minnie spends as much time as possible on the snow, in the woods, and messing around in boats.

 Kenneth Strom, Secretary, a lifelong resident of Holden, is a Professional Land Surveyor and civil engineer with LandTech Consultants in Westford.
 He holds BS Civil Engineering Technology from Central New England College.
 He has been a member of the Holden Conservation Commission for 19 years and was involved with the Boy Scout program in Holden with Pack 46 and Troop 182 for nearly 20 years as Cubmaster and Assistant Scoutmaster in charge of the troop’s camping and high adventure activities.
 In his free time he enjoys hiking, biking, kayaking, snowshoeing, and camping.